TeamWalrus/Walrus/index.md

 ## Bypass the 8 card slot limit of the Chameleon Mini Rev.G.
 Your Walrus wallet size is limited only by the amount of free storage on your device.
-By default, Walrus will emulate cards on cardslot 1 of the attached Chameleon Mini device.
+By default, Walrus will emulate cards on card slot 1 of the attached Chameleon Mini device.
 However, this can be adjusted in the device settings:

 ![ChameleonMini-Screenshot]({{ "/assets/chameleon_1.png" }})

 ## Share cards (coming soon)
 In some situations, there might be two consultants on an engagement.
-One consultant can be tasked with cloning an access card from an employee using the RFID Tastic Theif.
+One consultant can be tasked with cloning an access card from an employee using the RFID Tastic Thief.
 Once an access card has been obtained, the cloned card can be sent to the second consultant, who is waiting close by and is ready to write a new card or emulate the access card on a Proxmark.